 If there’s one thing the focus on the Industrial Internet of Things and the digital transformation of industry has done, it’s getting nearly every company to more critically assess the capabilities of their automation systems.
-Whereas, in the past, this kind of assessment was largely done to ensure maximum production equipment uptime, equally important considerations today are connectivity and security issues.
+Whereas, in the past, this kind of assessment was largely done to ensure maximum production equipment uptime, connectivity and security issues are equally important considerations today.

-Despite growing numbers of processing companies realizing the need to upgrade their legacy distributed control systems (DCS) to position their operations for the future, many users are cautious about moving forward—daunted by the disruption to operations required to bring a new system online.
+Despite the growing numbers of processing companies realizing the need to upgrade legacy distributed control systems (DCS) to position their operations for the future, many users are cautious about moving forward—daunted by the operational disruption required to bring a new system online.

 While upgrading a control system is no easy task—no matter how it’s done—the good news is that the rip-and-replace process once common to this undertaking is no longer a requirement.